trollLemon/MPHarness/docs/how-to/manage_vm_lifecycle.md

 # Managing the VM lifecycle

 The harness manages the VM lifecycle **outside** the agent loop.
-The agent's only tools are `multipass_exec` and `multipass_info` — it cannot create, start, stop, or delete the VM.
+The agent's only tools are `multipass_exec` and `multipass_info`.
+It cannot create, start, stop, or delete the VM.

 ## Harness VM lifecycle